Flutter revenue rises by a third, U.S. 'expanding rapidly'

-Paddy Power, Betfair and Poker Stars owner Flutter Entertainment (FLTRF.I) posted a 33% year-on-year rise in first quarter revenues on Thursday and said its market leading position in the fast growing U.S. market continued to "expand rapidly."
+DUBLIN, April 29 (Reuters) - Paddy Power, Betfair and Poker Stars owner Flutter Entertainment posted a 33% year-on-year rise in first quarter revenues on Thursday and said its market leading position in the fast growing U.S. market continued to “expand rapidly.”

 The United States is seen as the next big growth market after a ban on sports betting was lifted in 2018.
 Flutter grew its revenues there by 135% in the quarter, almost exclusively through the FanDuel business which is a candidate for a partial listing.